wesamhaboush/bdd-example/README.md

 # cucumberjs-example
-my attempt at using cucumber js for testing as a lightweight framework
+my attempt at using cucumber js for testing as a lightweight framework then a jasmine attempt at creating the same test then finally a mocha attempt

+# Preparation

+* Install required packages specified in package.json:

+       npm install

 # Running the tests

+## For cucumber

 * To run default: